jan-bogaerts/mark/src/web_client/web_client.md

 - The component-exact-description-service is responsible for generating descriptions of components based on the text-fragments that contain references to those components.
 A single description can only contain info about the requested component, any information about other components is removed.
 - Used as input for various other transformers that require the description of exactly only 1 component in a fragment instead of everything.
 - name: 'component exact description'
-- dependencies: ['compress', 'components', 'primary component']
+- dependencies: ['components', 'primary component']
 - isJson: false
 - functions:
   - calculateMaxTokens(inputTokenCount): return inputTokenCount.total